llTheBlankll/contactbook_web/README.md

 ### Notes
 The 'Settings' at user icon and the 'Clear all contacts' in 'Contacts' Dropdown is not yet finished in directory /dashboard because I do not have enough time.
+This project is my first large project so there will be so many bugs which I have noticed but have no time or motivation to fix.

+## Preview
+Uploading 2022-06-14 17-54-03 (online-video-cutter.com).mp4…